WHO WE ARE

 Board of Directors

-The Kump Education Center is governed by a nine-member volunteer Board of Directors.
+A ten-member volunteer Board of Directors governs the Kump Education Center.
 Directors include individuals with varied backgrounds but are all committed to the KEC mission.

 Priscilla Gay